jpflandrs/PkXplore/README.md

 ### Behind NGNIX

-Here is the in-use configuration:
+Here is the in-use configuration (supposed to be in a "genieapp" file for exemple):

     server {
     listen 80;